fsmoothy/typeorm-fsm/README.md

 ### Subscribers

-You can subscribe to state changes using the `on` method.
+You can subscribe to transition using the `on` method.
 And unsubscribe using the `off` method.

 ```typescript
 const order = new Order();